Arctic Research Support and Logistics

 The main activities of the RSL program are through the Arctic Research Support and Logistics Services contract to CH2MHILL Polar Services (CPS).
 Please visit the CPS website or contact the CPS planning group at email@example.com for more information about the services they provide.
 CPS manages support throughout the Arctic, including use of contractor and military airlift; support to and within Greenland; and support in Alaska, Canada, Russia, Norway and the Arctic Ocean, other than on ships, providing field gear, risk analysis and field safety training.

-These service providers are ready to assist researchers with their fieldwork.
-Please contact the organizations directly to follow their process for requesting support and include a 1-2 page description of the services and cost as Supplementary Documentation.
+Third-Party Logistics Providers The following service providers are funded by NSF to assist researchers with their fieldwork.
+Please contact the organizations directly to follow their process for requesting support.
+Include a 1-2 page description of the services and cost as Supplementary Documentation in proposals to NSF.

 CH2M HILL Polar Services (CPS) - The arctic research support and logistics provider http://polar.ch2m.com with information about specific locations, field safety training, environmental compliance, and information for researchers planning field expeditions.